ocdy1001/shapebar/README.md

 the original Lemonbar.
 When I used Polybar I wanted triangles drawn in the bar and did it very hacky by having a powerline font and using the triangle char at exactly the right size.
 Shapebar adds shapes to draw in the backgound.
-They serve as seperators.
+They serve as separators.
 This is how Shapebar derives it's name.

 Monitor cloning mode is introduced to have an easy method of having the